Nalhin/factory.io/README.md

 ### Mixins

 Use mixins in order to extend previously constructed factory.
-Remember that mixins are resolved in a **given order and before** props and computed of factory currently being extended.
+Remember that mixins are resolved in a **the same order and before** props and computed of factory currently being extended.

 ```ts
 const mixinUserFactory = new Factory(User)